qtproject/pyside-pyside-setup/sources/pyside6/doc/tools/pyside-project.rst

 the below commands, passing the project name (directory):

 *new-ui*
-    Creates a new QtWidgets project with a Qt Designer-based main window.
+    Creates a new QtWidgets project with a *Qt Widgets Designer*-based main window.

 *new-widget*
     Creates a new QtWidgets project with a main window.